Coral Springs Child Injury Attorney

 Although some areas on property pose more dangers than others, there are many ways that a child may be hurt if a landowner fails to maintain the premises in safe repair.
 According to Florida law, property owners have a duty to repair any dangerous conditions and to provide warnings to guests and visitors about hazards that have not yet been repaired or that are incapable of repair.
 Florida courts also may apply the attractive nuisance doctrine to accident cases involving a child.
 The general rule is that a property owner is not responsible for any injuries that trespassers suffer on the premises, except in a few limited situations.
 If a property owner maintains a condition or feature on the premises that may be attractive to children, however, that property owner may be held liable for any injuries that children suffer, even if those children were trespassing.
 Some examples of these conditions include ponds or swimming pools, structures suitable for climbing, and machinery or equipment.

 Seeing your child suffer painful injuries is a devastating experience for any parent.
-At the Law Offices of Adam Baron, our Naples child injury lawyers have handled many cases on behalf of children who were hurt due to a property owner’s carelessness.
-Proudly serving people in Coral Springs, Tamarac, Naples, Fort Myers, North Miami Beach, and other areas of Miami-Dade and Broward Counties, we offer a free consultation with an injury attorney to help you learn more about the legal options that may exist for your family and you.
+At the Law Offices of Adam Baron, our Coral Springs premises liability lawyers have handled many cases on behalf of children who were hurt due to a property owner’s carelessness.
+Proudly serving people in Coral Springs, Tamarac, Naples, Fort Myers, North Miami Beach, and other areas of Miami-Dade and Broward Counties, we offer a free consultation with a personal injury attorney to help you learn more about the legal options that may exist for your family and you.
 Call us in Broward County at (954) 247-4878, in Miami-Dade County at (305) 770-2131, or in Naples/Fort Myers at (239) 352-5511, or contact us online to set up an appointment.